6 Things Your Doctor Never Told You about Becoming Dependent on Hydrocodone

 Many individuals become dependent on opioid drugs every year without abusing them.
 This occurs simply because a person takes these drugs consistently and often for a long period of time, usually more than a few weeks to a few months.

-As such, the National Institute on Drug Abuse states that it is “possible to be dependent on morphine,” or another opioid drug, without being addicted to it.
+It is possible to be dependent on an opioid without being addicted to it.

 2. You Will Need to Be Weaned Off the Drug.

 As a result of dependence, if you are ready to stop taking your hydrocodone medication, you will need to be weaned off it slowly rather than stopping it all at once.
-This is because opioids can cause withdrawal effects in those who become dependent on them, and it is dangerous to experience these effects without the proper medical treatment.
+This is because opioids can cause withdrawal symptoms in those who become dependent on them.
+These withdrawal symptoms are not usually life-threatening; however, they can be extremely uncomfortable and overwhelming.
+For this reason, addiction professionals recommend a medically supervised detox plan.

 3. Tolerance and Dependency Go Hand-in-Hand.